 Richard Gladman, IAM RoadSmart’s head of driving and riding standards, provides the five tips to keep you from falling asleep behind the wheel!

-• Minimise Sleep Loss – The effects of losing one or two hours of sleep a night on a regular basis can lead to chronic sleepiness over time.
+• Minimise Sleep Loss – The effects of losing an hour or two hours of sleep a night on a regular basis can lead to chronic sleepiness over time.
 Extreme tiredness can lead to micro-sleeps.
 This is a short episode of drowsiness or sleep that could last a fraction of a second or up to 30 seconds.
-A car driving at 70 mph will travel 31 meters per second, giving plenty of time to cause a serious crash during a micro sleep so ensure you are well rested and feeling fit and healthy before you set off.
+A car driving at 70 mph will travel 31 meters per second, leaving plenty of time to cause a serious crash during a micro-sleep, so ensure you are well rested and feeling fit and alert before you set off.

-• Regular Breaks – Make sure you take regular rest breaks to split up the journey when driving on a long, boring stretch of a motorway.
-It’s good practise to stop at least every two hours and it’s essential to take a break before the drowsiness sets in.
-If necessary, plan an overnight stop.
-If you feel too fatigued to carry on driving, then book yourself into a hotel at the next service station and sleep it off.
-Wake up fresh with a good breakfast, and carry on your journey.
-It’s good to note that a caffeine high may be a quick fix, but it is not a long-term solution and certainly no substitute for proper sleep.
+• Regular Breaks – Be sure to take regular rest breaks to split up the journey when driving on a long, boring stretch of a motorway.
+It’s good practice to stop at least every two hours and it’s essential to take a break before the drowsiness sets in.
+If necessary, plan an overnight stop in a hotel and sleep it off.
+Wake up fresh with a good breakfast, and continue on your journey.
+It’s worth remembering that while a caffeine high may be a quick fix, it is not a long-term solution and certainly no substitute for proper sleep.

-• Time of Day – If possible, avoid driving between the two peak times for sleepiness.
-These are between 3am and 5am and also between 2pm and 4pm.
-Alongside this setting off for longer journeys in rush-hour traffic may also make you tired as sitting stationary often leads to lower concentration levels and distractions.
+• Time of Day – Try to avoid driving between the two peak times for sleepiness.
+These are between 3am-5am and 2pm-4pm.
+Alongside this, setting off for longer journeys in rush-hour traffic may also make you tired as sitting stationary often leads to lower concentration levels and distractions.

-• Medication – If you have taken prescribed medication, then seek advice from your GP as to whether you should be driving or not as some medicines can cause drowsiness which risks you falling asleep on the road.
+• Medication – If you have taken prescribed medication, then seek advice from your GP as to whether you should be driving or not as some medicines can cause drowsiness and may put you at risk of falling asleep on the road.
 If bought over the counter, then read the instructions on the pack or speak to a pharmacist.

 Can you think of any more top tips to stop you falling asleep behind the wheel?
-If so, let us know on our social media channels.
+If so, let us know via our social media channels.